 Contracts Finder and TED (Tenders Electronic Daily) advertise national and international tenders but for your convenience, the CCG also has its own e-procurement portal which will show all opportunities advertised by the CCG.
-The portal is maintained by a third-party organisation called Atamis.
+The portal is maintained by a third-party organisation called Bravosolution.

 Organisations wishing to express an interest in any current procurement opportunities must register to use the portal.
 Following registration, you will then be provided with login details allowing you to:

 This e-tendering service and e-tendering helpdesk are provided free of charge to organisations.
 If you have any problems, contact the portal's technical support on firstname.lastname@example.org or 02920 444257.

 Attain Health Management (Attain) is an independent provider of health management services.
 Attain is contracted by North East Essex CCG to act as an agent for and on behalf of North East Essex CCG.
 Thus, Attain conducts procurement exercises for and on behalf of the CCG.

 If you have any questions about our procurement process, please contact the Procurement team using the details below:

 Telephone: 01206 918703

 How do I get on the CCG’s approved supplier list?

 The CCG does not operate approved supplier lists.
 Requirements will be advertised as set out on the procurement page.